HyperLogLog: Operations

 The HyperLogLog has three main operations: add to add a new element to the set, count to obtain the cardinality of the set and merge to obtain the union of two sets.
 Some derived operations can be computed using the inclusion–exclusion principle like the cardinality of the intersection or the cardinality of the difference between two HyperLogLogs combining the merge and count operations.

 The data of the HyperLogLog is stored in an array M of m counters (or "registers") that are initialized to 0.
 Array M initialized from a multiset S is called HyperLogLog sketch of S.

 Add

-The add operation consists of computing the hash of the input data v with a hash function h, getting the first b bits (where b is $\log_2(m)$), and adding 1 to them to obtain the address of the register to modify.
-With the remaining bits compute $\rho(w)$ which returns the position of the leftmost 1, where leftmost position is 1 (in other words: number of leading zeros plus 1).
+The add operation consists of computing the hash of the input data v with a hash function h, getting the first b bits (where b is $\log_2(m)$), and adding 1 to them to obtain the address of the register to modify (assuming 1-based indexing).
+With the remaining bits as w, compute $\rho(w)$ which returns the position of the leftmost 1, where leftmost position is 1 (in other words: number of leading zeros plus 1).
 The new value of the register will be the maximum between the current value of the register and $\rho(w)$.